JarryShaw/darc/docs/source/darc/const.rst

 .. data:: darc.const.SE_WAIT
    :type: float

-   Time to wait for |selenium|_ to finish loading pages.
+   Time to wait for :mod:`selenium` to finish loading pages.

    .. note::

-      Internally, |selenium|_ will wait for the browser to finish loading the pages before return (i.e. the web API event
+      Internally, :mod:`selenium` will wait for the browser to finish loading the pages before return (i.e. the web API event
       |event|_).
 However, some extra scripts may take more time
       running after the event.